This Nintendo player turned ‘Mario Kart 8 Deluxe’ into a fitness game. Here’s how he did it.

 The robot, TAPBO, is inspired by a Nintendo product from the mid-1980s called “Rob the Robot,” a toy robot that, just like TAPBO, essentially presses buttons on a controller in lieu of the player.

 For the “Labo Fit Adventure Kart Kit,” the TAPBO communicates with the bike, which has its own custom circuit inside to properly communicate with both the Ring-Con and the Nintendo Switch.
-For example, once you reach a specific speed threshold by peddling, it activates the TAPBO to press on the acceleration button on the Joy-Con to move your Kart forward.
+For example, once you reach a specific speed threshold by pedaling, it activates the TAPBO to press on the acceleration button on the Joy-Con to move your Kart forward.
 For the Ring-Con, Choi added his own sensor to the controller, which translates the player’s movements to in-game actions.

 “The Ring-Con looks just like a steering wheel, just like the Wii Wheel,” he said.
 “That was a pretty easy solution to get the tilt controls to work.
 Getting the squeezing to translate to shooting items was a lot more difficult, but felt like that was the key to make it like a full-body workout.”